 The DE111 probiotic doesn’t require special storage conditions like many other probiotics.
 The expected shelf life is 24 months when stored in air tight containers away from light and moisture, at room temperator (25°C).
 (Optimum stability is obtained when stored at conditions of ≤25°C; ≤40% RH)

 What are the suggested delivery forms and applications?

 DE111 can be prepared in forms of tablets, capsules, chewable tablets, yogurts and functional foods.

 Does it contain allergens, or is it processed with allergens?

 No allergens are used in the fermentation or production.

 Is it GRAS?

-Yes, Bacillus subtilis is Generally Recognized as Safe (GRAS) by the FDA.
+Yes, Bacillus subtilis is Generally Recognized as Safe (GRAS).